-June, 2009: we were awarded a grant for $10,000 from King County Partnerships and Grants.
+June, 2009: The MCA was awarded a grant for $10,000 from King County Partnerships and Grants.
 First steps: cleared blackberries, removed debris from the site, pulled stumps, leveled and rototilled the ground, installed a French drain, and harvested a lot of rocks!

 2010: Built raised beds, installed deer and rodent fencing, filled plots with Cedar Grove Vegetable Garden Mix, installed a drip irrigation system, and held a plant sale to raise money for a shed.

 2011: 22 families growing food, gardeners donated over 180 pounds of vegetables to Seattle’s Union Gospel Mission

 2015: 4 beds devoted to growing organic vegetables for the Issaquah Food & Clothing Bank.
 520 lbs donated!